 It is also best to schedule the work with the shop doing the work so that they can block out the time and not be rushed.
 Work done in a hurry is of the least value.
 If an inspection finds problems but the vehicle is still considered for purchase, it’s normal to give the seller the option of repairing the vehicle themselves or re-negotiating a more fair price.

 Factors Affecting the Cost of the Pre-Purchase Car Inspection

 As previously mentioned, the range of prices of the pre-purchase car inspection can vary depending on the package you are getting for your car.
 Each auto shop offers different package deals generally categorized as the standard, comprehensive and commercial inspection.

 The standard inspection is the most common and does not involve too many processes.
 This inspection is usually done at the shop (depending on the warranty or agreement between you and the dealer) where you’re buying the car, where their mechanics will do checking of the exterior, interior, and under the hood of the vehicle, and can also include a test drive.

-The comprehensive inspection includes more elaborate checks on the vehicle’s engine, frame and a more in-depth visual observation and mechanical testing of the car’s overall performance.
+The comprehensive inspection includes more elaborate checks on the vehicle’s engine, frame, and a more in-depth visual observation and mechanical testing of the car’s overall performance.
 The mechanic conducting the inspection will be more intricate in listening to any unusual sound produced by the vehicle during the test drive as well.

-Finally, the commercial inspection is a type of vehicle inspection done on RVs, trucks, and other commercial vehicles.
+Finally, commercial inspection is a type of vehicle inspection done on RVs, trucks, and other commercial vehicles.
 This type is much more costly than others due to the fact that commercial vehicles have more components than the standard four-wheel sedan.